 The list is definitely not exhaustive.
 There are many other ways you can benefit people.
-In addition, don't solely focus on delivering value because something you create unintentionally can also be valuable.
+In addition, don't focus solely on delivering value.
+Some things you create unintentionally can also be valuable.
 Why do people listen to Taylor Swift?
 Why do they buy paintings?
-Surprize, people admire a job well done.
+Surprize surprize!
+People admire a job well done.

 Thus, work hard.
 Make a good product.
-Don't worry about making people pay you more than you need to stay afloat and continues doing what you do best.
+Don't worry about making people pay you more than you need to stay afloat and continue doing what you do best.
 Produce your best work.